 I started shooting this technique on the Nikon D3 (2009), switching to the Sony A7 (2014) was a big help for shooting this technique, but the A9 has a few nice additions that make this technique an even nicer experience.
 Firstly - you can shoot silent, so the excessive amount of image you need to shoot doesn't kill your camera, without worrying about rolling shutter.
 Doing this on the A7III, which scans at less than 1/10th the speed, frequently messed up the geometry of the images, breaking the stitching process.
 Secondly - you can shoot up to 1/32000th with the electronic shutter (used in the 3rd example below).
 This is extremely useful when shooting fast lenses in bright conditions and not wanting to blow out the highlights.

 So, is the A9 worth it in 2021?
-For me the answer is an emphatic yes!
+For me the answer is a definite yes!
 This was a massive improvement over previous Sony cameras, even the mighty A7III.
 I have enjoyed previous Sony A7 series cameras before, but even though they offered a lot over DSLRs I've always thought they lacked something too.
 Perhaps they still do with battery life, although the Sony is better than most others.
-Compared to other mirrorless cameras the Sony's grip is still a little dissapointing, although I have been very happy with the additional thumb and pinky grips.
+Compared to other mirrorless cameras the Sony's grip is still a little disappointing, although I have been very happy with the additional thumb and pinky grips.
 I guess the main reason why I'm so happy with the A9 is the focusing and silent shooting ability.
-The burst speed is also nice, but even if it was 10fps for 3 seconds I'd probably be fine with it, so is largely overkill for me.
+The burst speed is also nice, but even if it was 10fps for 3 seconds I'd probably be fine with it, so is largely overkill for me, even when I am shooting wildlife.